 Geometric algorithms, also known as computational geometry, is the field within algorithms research that is concerned with the design and analysis of efficient algorithms and data structures for problems involving geometric objects in 2-, 3-, and higher-dimensional space.
 The Applied Geometric Algorithms group mainly focuses on geometric algorithms for spatial data and applications of geometric algorithms in the areas of GIScience and Smart Mobility (including Automated Cartography, Geo-Visualization, and Moving Object Analysis), Visual Analytics, Mobile Agents, and e-Humanities.
 Our approaches frequently combine the rigorous methods from computational geometry – which give performance guarantees with respect to both the quality of solutions and the running time of algorithms – with efficient engineering to achieve results of both theoretical and practical significance.

 Over the past years the availability of devices that can be used to track moving objects – GPS satellite systems, mobile phones, radio telemetry, surveillance cameras, RFID tags, and more – has increased dramatically, leading to an explosive growth in movement data.
-Objects being tracked range from animals (for behavioral studies) and cars (for traffic prediction), to hurricanes, sports players (for video analysis of games), and suspected terrorists.
 Naturally the goal is not only to track objects but also to extract information from the resulting data.
 Our recent work focuses in particular on the analysis of complex moving objects: non-point objects such as moving polylines (changing coastlines or glacier termini), polygons (hurricanes), and geometric networks (river networks).
 We develop algorithms both for basic analysis tasks, such as computing similarities, and to answer applied questions, in collaboration with experts from fields such as physical geography.

 The increased digitization of cultural heritage artifacts such as books, manuscripts, or musical scores, creates an ever growing set of highly complex data which humanities researchers aim to analyze and understand.
 The area of e-humanities, which deals with the development and use of digital technologies in the humanities and social sciences, is hence an intriguing application area for algorithmic visualization with a potentially high impact on society.
 Our recent work focuses in particular on visual analytics solutions for very large GLAM (meta) data sets.